Neural Nets for Generating Music

 Looking into the background of the co-authors, there are some interesting predecessors to WaveNet.

-- Sander Dieleman is first author on End-to-end learning for music audio (2014), a rare and early example of processing raw audio sample-by-sample with a neural net; in this case for genre classification.
+- Sander Dieleman is first author on End-to-end learning for music audio (2014), a rare and early example of processing raw audio sample-by-sample with a neural net; in this case for genre classification (first use of neural nets for this task was five years earlier).

 - Aäron van den Oord is first author on Pixel Recurrent Neural Networks (2016), introducing networks that generate images pixel-by-pixel.